Absorption cross section of regular black holes in scalar-tensor conformal gravity: General formalism

 where $\mathrm{Y}_{\ell m}(\theta_{1}, \ldots, \theta_{D-2})$ stands for the spherical harmonics of $D-2$ angular coordinates, $0\leq \left( \theta_{1}, \theta_{2}, \ldots, \right.$ $\left. \theta_{D-3} \right) \leq \pi $, and $0 \leq \theta_{D-2} \leq 2 \pi$.
 With the help of Eqs.~(\ref{KG eq.}) and (\ref{decomposition}), one can obtain the Schr\"odinger-like equation,

 with the effective potential,

 where the ``tortoise" coordinate $r_{*}$ is defined as $\mathrm{d} r_{*}\equiv\mathrm{d}r / f(r)$ and the prime means the derivative with respect to the radial coordinate.
 The scalar wave is purely ingoing at the event horizon and outgoing at the spatial infinity.
-Under this boundary condition, the eigenvalue $\omega$ of the master equation Eq.~(\ref{master eq}) is discrete.
-Therefore, one obtains~\cite{Berti,Kokkotas,Nollert,KonoplyaQNM} eigenmodes, {\em i.e.} the QNMs as well as the complex quasinormal frequencies (QNFs), $\omega=\omega_{\ell n}-i\Gamma_{\ell n}$, where $\omega_{\ell n}$ represents the oscillation and $\Gamma_{\ell n}$ the inverse of damping time scale.
+Under these boundary conditions, the eigenvalues $\omega$ of the master equation Eq.~(\ref{master eq}) are discrete.
+Therefore, one obtains~\cite{Berti,Kokkotas,Nollert,KonoplyaQNM} eigenmodes, {\em i.e.} the QNMs as well as the complex quasinormal frequencies (QNFs), $\omega=\omega_{\ell n}-i\Gamma_{\ell n}$, where $\omega_{\ell n}$ represents the oscillation and $\Gamma_{\ell n}$ the inverse of a damping time scale.

-The dynamics of the scalar field can also be understood in the perspective of BH scattering.
-The boundary condition can be written explicitly as follows: \begin{itemize} \item At the event horizon, the partial wave $\psi_{\ell}(r)$ is purely ingoing without reflection,
+The dynamics of the test scalar field can also be understood in the perspective of BH scattering.
+The boundary conditions can be written explicitly as follows: \begin{itemize} \item At the event horizon, the partial wave $\psi_{\ell}(r)$ is purely ingoing without reflection,

 \item At the spatial infinity, $\psi_{\ell}(r)$ is asymptotically free,